 Images See all

 Recombinant human IL-17F (HZ-1116) stimulates dose-dependent induction of alkaline phosphatase production in a HEK293 reporter cell line.
 Alkaline phosphatase production was assessed using pNPP as a chromogenic substrate.
 The EC50 was determined using a 4-parameter non-linear regression model.
-The EC50 values is typically less than 10 ng/mL.
+The EC50 value range is 4.5-22.5 ng/mL.

 Animal-free Recombinant Human IL-17F is a homodimeric glycoprotein with an apparent molecular mass of 38 kDa.
 This cytokine is produced in a human cell expression system with serum-free, chemically defined media.
 Production in human 293 cells offers authentic glycosylation, which contributes to stability in cell growth media and other applications.
 IL-17 is commonly associated with allergic responses.
 IL-17 induces the production of many other cytokines (such as IL-6, G-CSF, GM-CSF, IL-1beta, TGF beta, and TNF alpha), chemokines (including IL-8, GRO alpha, and MCP-1), and prostaglandins (e.g., PGE2) from many cell types (fibroblasts, endothelial cell, epithelial cells, keratinocytes, and macrophages).
 The release of cytokines causes many functions, such as airway remodeling, a characteristic of IL-17 responses.